 Australia's Market Development Facility (MDF) is a multi-country private sector development program operating in Fiji, Timor-Leste, Pakistan.
 Sri Lanka and Papua New Guinea.
 MDF supports businesses with innovative ideas to increase business performance, stimulate economic growth and ultimately provide benefits for the poor - as workers, producers and consumers.
 The goal of the MDF is to create additional sustainable employment and income for poor women and men in rural and urban areas.

-A second phase of MDF is planned to commence in 2017.
+A second phase of MDF will commence in 2017.

 Workforce Development Program